 Magnitude 6.7 earthquake strikes off Solomon islands: USGS

 An earthquake with a magnitude of 6.7 struck off the Solomon Islands on Tuesday, according to the United States Geological Survey , the second powerful tremor in the islands to Australia's north in less than two weeks .
-The Pacific Tsunami Warning Centre said the quake, which was centered some 120 km northwest of Kira Kira at a depth of s 44 km, had not triggered any tsunami threat.
+The 6.7-magnitude earthquake that struck off Solomon Islands on Tuesday is the second powerful tremor to hit the islands to Australia's north in two weeks.

 |Title